Rajpratik71/Mininet-wiki/Monitoring-and-Tracing.md

 usually means rate limiting isn't working, and a slower rate usually means that we are hitting resource limits.

-We can measure this relatively easily using `bwm-ng`.
+We can measure this relatively easily using `bwm-ng`, or by looking at counters for an interface (e.g. using `ifconfig` or other methods) or by looking at counters on a switch (e.g. using OpenFlow.)

 Monitoring the link data rate is a good idea, but [Heller13][1] shows that it may not be sufficient to detect when an experiment